Dave-team/Knowledge-base/Productivity.md

 - Look at it first and last thing of the day
 - Answer or file all emails – inbox 0 is the goal
 - Structure:
-    - Emails to answer soon are left unread
+    - Emails to answer soon are left unread and a note is added to my to do list
     - Pending: emails you know you’ll have to deal with again, but later
     - Review: emails with things you want to read in depth
     - Individual folders for everything else to archive the emails